 Whilst counselling is my passion, I come from many years of experience working in a high pressure environment within a leading London advertising agency managing some of the biggest brands in the country.
 My approach in managing people was based on focussing on creating the right conditions for every individual to attain their potential by treating everyone with care and respect.
 I appreciate the pressures of work and balancing that with my role within my family and as a father.

 Some of the key areas I have worked with in counselling are to do with relationship problems, bereavement, loss, depression, anxiety, self-esteem and work-related issues.

-I have been practicing as a person-centred counsellor and therapist with adults, children and young people for 18 years and, through my work, I have been privileged to meet many beautiful and unique human beings.
+I have been practicing as a person-centred counsellor for 18 years and, through my work, I have been privileged to meet many beautiful and unique human beings.

 I believe my greatest strength and gift as a counsellor is my ability to create a meaningful connection and therapeutic relationship with another, and, I feel I have the qualities of self-awareness, genuineness or realness, empathy and an acceptance of others; all of which I consider to be vital to be able to enter into a therapeutic relationship with someone who is looking for help, with whatever it is that has led them to seek counselling.